rancher/rancher-docs/docs/api/quickstart.md

 :::note

-At this time, not all Rancher resources have been made available through the Rancher Kubernetes API.
+At this time, not all Rancher resources are available through the Rancher Kubernetes API.

 :::